brianpbyers/redux/readme.md

 This component will get passed the `likeCount` as a prop.
 Additionally it has a function `like` that when triggered dispatches a `LIKE` action to our reducer.

-Now our `renderView` function can get updated to re-render our react component and pass in our store's state into it as a prop, `likeCount`.
+Now our `renderView` function can get updated to re-render our react component and pass our store's state into it as a prop, `likeCount`.

 ```js
 const renderView = () => {